jahnf/Projecteur/README.md

 ### Pre-requisites

+#### When using pre-built binary packages

+Make sure the user running the application is in the `spotlight-device` group. \
+This group is created during installation of the automatically built Linux binary packages from the travis-ci servers.

+_Note_: Packaging is still new and in development.
+Some things might not work as expected.
+If so, please create an issue: https://github.com/jahnf/Projecteur/issues

+#### When building Projecteur yourself

 The input devices detected from the Spotlight device must be readable to the user running the application.
 To make this easier there is a udev rule template file in this repository: `55-spotlight.rules.in`